ManuelSena19/quizme/README.md

 These are the files for the QuizMe app project.
 This project was made by group 26.

-Disclaimer: Please set up firebase and and link the firebase app to this project in order to run the app.
+Disclaimer: Please set up firebase and link the firebase app to this project in order to run the app.
 Thank you.